jenkinsci/ansicolor-plugin/RELEASING.md

 Releasing AnsiColor
 ===================

-There're no particular rules about when to release AnsiColor.
+There's no particular rules about when to release AnsiColor.
 Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Access

 Make sure you have a [Jenkins-CI account](https://jenkins-ci.org/account) configured in `~/.m2/settings.xml`.
 You can get the encrypted password from [here](https://repo.jenkins-ci.org/webapp/#/profile) - enter your password and click `Unlock`.

 ```xml
 <settings>